quisquous/cactbot/docs/LogGuide.md

 and whether the positional was hit.
 However, these values do not seem to be consistent between jobs.

-For example, the flags for successful trick attack are `28710.03`.
+For example, the flags for successful rear trick attack are `1971.003`.
-The `.` here represents 0-3 as the trick may crit, dh, both, or neither.
+The `.` here represents 2, 4, or 6 as the trick may crit, dh, both, or neither.
-The flags for a missed trick attack are `710.03`.
+The flags for a missed trick attack positional are `714.003`.
-Thus, there's a `0x28700000` mask applied here when the positional is correct, which was determined via experimentation.

 If you care about specific ability flags, you likely have to do this research yourself.
 Please send pull requests to this document so it can be shared!